-- 7 optional prerequisites (accounting, finance, and Excel skills)
+- 5 optional prep courses (accounting, finance, and Excel skills)

 - 9 required courses (financial modeling, business valuation, intermediate finance, and financial analysis topics)

-- 3 elective courses from a choice of 6 in total (industry specific financial models, special topics)
+- 3 elective courses from a choice of 9 in total (industry-specific financial models, special topics)

 Candidates must complete each of the required 12 courses with a passing grade of 80% or higher on the final assessment.

 Upon completing each course, you will automatically receive a certificate of completion.
-Once the 12 requirements are completed, the official accreditation of Financial Modeling and Valuation Analyst will be issued to you.
+Once the 12 requirements are completed, the official certification of Financial Modeling and Valuation Analyst will be issued to you.

 Skills Taught in the FMVA Certification

 CFI’s program is completely focused on practical skills in finance and accounting.
 This means using case studies of both real and fictitious companies combined with Excel and PowerPoint to organize, analyze, and interpret financial data.